 How to Get into the Harvard MBA Program (Ultimate Guide)

-If you’re thinking about applying to Harvard Business School, chances are you’ve already done the Google-deep dive.
+If you’re thinking about applying to Harvard Business School, chances are you’ve already done the Google-deep dive (or its AI equivalent).
 You already know the alure and the accolades: Harvard Business School is the largest, oldest, and most globally recognized MBA program.
 It’s the birthplace of the case method.
-Its alumni network includes more Fortune 500 CEOs than any other university, the only US president with an MBA, world leaders, central bankers, nonprofit innovators, and tech founders alike.
+Its alumni network includes more Fortune 500 CEOs than any other university, the only US president with an MBA, world leaders, central bankers, nonprofit innovators, and a pretty formidable roster of tech founders.

 But if you're seriously considering applying, what you really need isn’t another factsheet or brochure recap.
 And it definitely isn’t yet another article that promises to be the ultimate guide but only scratches the surface before it starts selling you a comprehensive package.

-This guide walks you through what actually moves the needle at HBS — and what that means for you as an applicant.
+This guide walks you through how HBS evaluates and selects MBA candidates — and what that means for you as an applicant.

 Who gets into the Harvard MBA Program?